 - Attend a council-led Silver Award training session.
 Upcoming Sessions>>

-- Tell a story about what your girls did by submitting a Silver Award Final Report.
+- Tell a story about what your girls did by submitting a Silver Award Reflection Form.
 Their project may even be featured on our council's blog!
 Each Girl Scout will also receive a personalized congratulatory letter and certificate.

 NEW!
 Silver Award recipients are invited to the Bronze and Silver Award Celebration!
 Girls enjoy partying with a live DJ, playing games and receiving special recognition for their achievements.
 Join us on Sept.
 24 in Vernon Hills or at the Friendship Center on Sept.
 25!
 Register>>